Sequential Adversarial Anomaly Detection for One-Class Event Data: Introduction

 \section{Introduction}

-Nowadays, spatio-temporal event data are ubiquitous in our daily lives, ranging from electronic transaction records, earthquake activities recorded by seismic sensors, and police reports.
-Such data consist of a sequence of discrete events that indicate when and where each event occurred as well as other additional descriptions such as its category or volume.
-In many scenarios, when an anomalous incident occurs, it may be followed by a series of anomalous events related to the incident.
-Detecting such a chain of anomalous events in an online fashion as quickly as possible is vital to prevent further economic loss for societal benefits.
+Spatio-temporal event data are ubiquitous nowadays, ranging from electronic transaction records, earthquake activities recorded by seismic sensors and police reports.
+Such data consist of sequences of discrete events that indicate when and where each event occurred and other additional descriptions such as its category or volume.
+We are particularly interested in financial transaction fraud, which is often caused by stolen credit or debit card numbers from an unsecured website or due to identity theft.
+Collected financial transaction fraud typically consists of a series of anomalous events: unauthorized uses of a credit or debit card or similar payment tools (\emph{Automated Clearing House(ACH), Electronic Funds Transfer(EFT)}, recurring charge, et cetera.) to obtain money or property \cite{FBI2021}.
+As illustrated in Figure~\ref{fig:macy-res1}, such events sequence corresponds to anomalous transaction records, typically including the time, location, amount, and type of the transactions.